IMAGINING AND WRITING THE GOTHIC

 - St. Francis' Canossian College

 - Ying Wa College

 "Imagining and Writing the Gothic" is a programme of English Alliance 2017/18 supported by the Standing Committee on Language Education and Research and funded by the Language Fund.
-We would also like to thank the University of Hong Kong for providing venues and support for session content.
+We would also like to thank the School of English from the University of Hong Kong for providing the venue and support for session content.